California Lawmakers Propose AI Bill to Combat Algorithmic Bias

 In News

-UPDATE — JULY 2025: Assembly Bill 2930 (AB 2930) did not become law in 2024.
-Although it passed the California Assembly and was amended in the Senate, the bill stalled and was withdrawn before the end of session.
-Lawmakers have signaled plans to reintroduce a revised version in 2025.
+Assembly Bill 2930 (AB 2930) did not become law in 2024.
+Although it passed the California Assembly and was amended in the Senate, the bill ultimately stalled and was withdrawn before the end of the legislative session.
 The article below reflects the final amended version from August 2024, which narrowed the bill’s scope to focus primarily on employment-related automated decision tools.

 ORIGINAL NEWS STORY: